skonfig/extra/type/__mail_alias/man.rst

   containing ``,`` (commas) are treated incorrectly (they are treated as two addresses/aliases.)
   Make sure that email addresses do not contain commas.
+- ``:include:`` directives in the aliases file are ignored by this type.

 SEE ALSO
 --------